vuejs/test-utils/docs/guide/essentials/forms.md

 What happens if your Input component is not that simple?
 You might be using a UI library, like Vuetify.
 If you rely on digging inside the markup to find the right element, your tests may break if the external library decides to change their internals.

-In such cases you can use set the value directly, using the component instance and `setValue`.
+In such cases you can set the value directly, using the component instance and `setValue`.

 Assume we have a form that uses the Vuetify textarea: